A canonical rate-independent model of geometrically linear isotropic gradient plasticity with isotropic hardening and plastic spin accounting for the Burgers vector: Conclusions and outlook

 \section{Conclusions and outlook}

->From a modelling perspective, it is not difficult to extend the present model to visco-plasticity.
+From a modelling perspective, it is not difficult to extend the present model to visco-plasticity.
 However, the well-posedness result (which we expect to hold) needs to be derived along different methods.
 Moreover, it would be interesting to treat the dynamic case.
 Both questions are subject of ongoing work.\\ Since we did not establish unqualified uniqueness in our model (it hinges on the additional regularity $\Curl\Curl p\in L^2(\Omega,\mathbb{R}^{3\times 3})$) it will also be interesting to establish higher regularity provided the data are regular.
 It remains open whether we really could have non-uniqueness of the weak solutions if regularity is missing.
 Is the dislocation energy contribution $\Curl p\in L^2(\Omega,\mathbb{R}^{3\times 3})$ strong enough to prevent non-uniqueness?
 The question we have to answer is, what least amount of hardening will lead to existence and uniqueness in rate-independent gradient plasticity? \\ We expect furthermore that a computational implementation suggests itself along the lines of \cite{NSW2009}.
 Attendant to these research perspectives, one should look at simple settings of boundary value problems like anti-plane shear to gain more insight in the response of the model and the new features offered by incorporating plastic spin.

-Finally, a major challenge from the mathematical point of view is the replacement of the defect energy in (\ref{free-eng-expr})$_2$ by a more physically realistic term $\mu\,L_c\norm{\Curl p}$.
-Such a defect energy was proposed in \cite{OHNOKUM2007} in the context of single crystal gradient plasticity and is summarized in \cite[p.92]{Han-ReddyBook}.
-The successful mathematical treatment of such a model needs fundamentally new ideas.
+Finally, a major challenge from the mathematical point of view is the replacement of the defect energy in (\ref{free-eng-expr})$_2$ by a more physically realistic term.
+The one-homogeneous term $\mu\,L_c\norm{\Curl p}$ was proposed in \cite{OHNOKUM2007} in the context of single crystal gradient plasticity and is summarized in \cite[p.92]{Han-ReddyBook} while energies of logarithmic form were used in \cite{FORGUEN2013,Bardepante2015}.
+However, such defect energies cannot be adopted in the current mathematical framework and hence, their mathematical treatment needs fundamentally new ideas.